 God’s inspired word does not change from time to time.
 The term "present truth"

-is often used so we accept changes, implying we have been given more truth.
-But the
+is often used so that we might accept changes, implying we have been given more truth.

-change made in the 1931 Fundamental Beliefs wasn't an addition of clearer truth;
+But the change made in the 1931 Fundamental Beliefs wasn't an addition of clearer

-it was a complete change, a very different description of God Almighty.
-If our forefathers,
+truth; it was a complete change, a very different description of God Almighty.
+If

-and I'll include Ellen White, were directed by Christ's Spirit in searching God's
+our forefathers, and I'll include Ellen White, were directed by Christ's Spirit while

-word for a list of doctrine, then, because a change was made after 77 years, then
+searching God's word for a list of doctrine, then, after a change was made after

 If you are an SDA, look at what Ellen White says in The Great Controversy, "But